A-D

 Cossa, Ralph.
 Security Implications of Conflict in the South China Sea: Exploring Potential Triggers of Conflict.
 PacNet Newsletter #16.
 April 17, 1998.

-- Potential triggers include exploration or exploitation activity, creeping occupation, armed displacement, armed enforcement, accidents or miscalculations, and other acts of provocation.
+– Prescient analysis of potential triggers include exploration or exploitation activity, creeping occupation, armed displacement, armed enforcement, accidents or miscalculations, and other acts of provocation.
 Conflict scenarios are examined and recommendations are given to reduce the prospect of conflict.
 Possible confidence building measures are identified.

 Cotton, James.
 ASEAN and the Southeast Asian ‘Haze’: Challenging the Prevailing Modes of Regional Engagement.